AI experts sharing free tutorials to accelerate your business.

 What’s in this toolkit

-Turn a period's raw downtime events (from an OEE system, andon log, MES, or a maintenance-notebook dump) into a ranked, categorized, root-cause-aware summary that tells a plant manager where the losses are, why they are happening, and which two or three countermeasures will move the needle — with honest separation between what the data shows and what still needs floor verification.
+Turn a period's raw downtime events — pulled from the plant's OEE / MES / historian / andon stack — into a ranked, categorized, root-cause-aware summary that tells a plant manager which two or three countermeasures will move the needle, with bottleneck-line losses framed as the dominant lever, planned and unplanned losses cut separately, chronic and assignable patterns named, and an honest line between what the data shows and what still needs floor verification.

-Turn inspection data (incoming, in-process, final, and customer returns) into a structured quality report with defect Pareto, SPC trend read-outs, Cp/Cpk interpretation where applicable, and prioritized corrective actions — ready for a weekly quality review or management scorecard.
+Turn inspection data (incoming, in-process, final, and customer returns) into a structured weekly / monthly quality report with defect Pareto, SPC trend read-out, Cp / Cpk interpretation, escape analysis, customer-CSR scorecard alignment (Ford Q1, GM BIQS, Stellantis CQI, Boeing AS13100, Lockheed AQS, Honeywell HOS, Caterpillar QPN, JLG, John Deere AQS, Toyota STR, GE Aviation S-1000D, FDA-listed program, etc.), APQP / PPAP gate framing where applicable, and prioritized corrective actions ranked by expected COPQ recovery — ready for a weekly quality review, a customer scorecard submission, or a management scorecard.

 Turn process notes, operator interviews, or tribal knowledge into a controlled, ISO-compliant Standard Operating Procedure that an operator can actually follow on the shop floor — complete with safety callouts, quality checkpoints, PPE requirements, and revision metadata.